Peace movement: Australia

+The rise of fascism and the approach of WWII caused divisions within the movement, particularly between absolute pacifists and those who supported collective security against aggression.
+Women’s groups, especially the Women’s International League for Peace and Freedom (WILPF), played a prominent role in international disarmament campaigns, including a major petition in 1931.

+The peace movement was revitalised in the 1960s, primarily in opposition to the Vietnam War and conscription.
+The Campaign for Nuclear Disarmament (CND) was founded in 1960, later merging into the broader anti-Vietnam War movement.

 Canada

 Canadian pacifist Agnes Macphail was the first woman elected to the House of Commons.
 Macphail objected to the Royal Military College of Canada in 1931 on pacifist grounds.
 Macphail was also the first female Canadian delegate to the League of Nations, where she worked with the World Disarmament Committee.
 Despite her pacifism, she voted for Canada to enter World War II.
 The Canadian Peace Congress (1949–1990) was a leading organizer of the Canadian peace movement, particularly under the leadership of James Gareth Endicott (its president until 1971).

 For over a century Canada has had a diverse peace movement, with coalitions and networks in many cities, towns, and regions.
 The largest national umbrella organization is the Canadian Peace Alliance, whose 140 member groups include large city-based coalitions, small grassroots groups, national and local unions and faith, environmental and student groups for a combined membership of over four million.
 The alliance and its member groups have led opposition to the war on terror.
 The CPA opposed Canada's participation in the war in Afghanistan and Canadian complicity in what it views as misguided and destructive United States foreign policy.
 Canada has also been home to a growing movement of Palestinian solidarity, marked by an increasing number of grassroots Jewish groups opposed to Israeli policies.